 This trip is for travellers who are choosing Bucharest as their base for a holiday to Romania or Transylvania.
-The theme of the trip is a mixture of culture, history, nature, culinary attractions.
+The theme of the trip is a mixture of culture, history, nature and culinary attractions.

-Our signature holiday to Transylvania is a 7-day trip, so you will have enough time to deeply explore Transylvania and Bucharest, at a leisurely pace.
-We designed the trip with overnights in Sibiu, Sighisoara and Brasov, so we don’t have to change too many hotels during our trip.
-Also, if you want to get a better taste of Transylvania countryside, we can arrange for you to stay in guesthouses located in some of Transylvania most picturesque villages.
-We will decide together about the accommodation, but we suggest to choose small boutique hotels in the cities or guesthouses run by families in the countryside.
+Our signature holiday to Transylvania is a 7-days trip, so you will have enough time to deeply explore Transylvania and Bucharest, at a leisurely pace.
+The trip has overnight stays in Sibiu, Sighisoara, and Brasov, so we don’t have to change too many hotels during our trip.
+Also, if you want to get a better taste of the Transylvanian countryside, we can arrange for you to stay in guesthouses located in some of Transylvania most picturesque villages.
 For more info about Transylvania, please have a look at our dedicated page.

-The price starts from 450 EUR/person.
-This price is valid for a group of 8 persons and for a price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.
+The price starts from 495 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+We will collaboratively select the hotels or guesthouses for your stay; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 Then we will have a walking tour in the historical district, where we will get to know one of the characteristics of the Romanian spirit: a unique blend of Western with Oriental civilisation.
 This can be seen easily in the architecture of the buildings in the old town, where we one can admire elegant 19th-century palaces, inspired by French architecture, but also small Byzantine-style churches or Neo Romanian style structures, like the Town Hall or the University of Architecture.
 And of course, we will not miss the most Instagramable place in Bucharest, Carusel Library.